 Whale Sharks on a Liveaboard

-In the Maldives there are so many options for liveaboards that you will spend more time researching it than you do on the boat!
+In the Maldives, there are so many options for liveaboards that you will spend more time researching them than you do on the boat!
 We recommend having a look at the mapped itinerary and checking if it stops near any of the previously mentioned locations.
-By doing this you will likely eliminate any of the tours that do not give you an option to swim with the Whale Sharks, or in your case dive with the Whale Sharks.
-Obviously, once you have shortlisted the options that head to South Ari Atoll just reach out to the operators and make sure that they do in fact offer a swim with these majestic mammals.
+By doing this, you will likely eliminate any of the tours that do not give you the option to swim with the whale sharks or, in your case, dive with them.
+Obviously, once you have shortlisted the options that head to South Ari Atoll, just reach out to the operators and make sure that they do, in fact, offer a swim with these majestic mammals.

 We hope that this helps give some clarity on where you can swim with Whale Sharks in the Maldives.
 Don't forget to check out our Travel Guide to uncover other Fun Things to do in the Maldives.